 By Nicholas: Rambling Feet

-One of the most important items I can’t travel without is an external charger.
+One of the most important travel must haves is an external charger.
 While we might think we can go hours without a charge, our phones beg to differ.
 Whether you’re an avid globetrotter or an average commuter on a New York City subway, you’re bound to end up with a dead phone at some point.

 If you’re going to be out for more than just a few hours at a time, you’ll want to have an external charger on hand.
 They’re your insurance policy; you’ll never be stuck without your phone in a strange airport or navigating a subway system where you’re unfamiliar.

 Although there are power banks of all different strengths and sizes, the more charge it holds, the longer you can charge your device on the go.
 While the Anker PowerCore 20100 takes a few hours to fully charge, you’re free to move and fully recharge your phone at least five times before it runs out.